Beginning - 1931

 Late 20th century to today

-Before the Huppa was built, the Rec Hall was the official camp gathering place.
+Before the Chuppa was built, the Rec Hall was the official camp gathering place.
 And for many years, it was like a museum with Big “O” flags from years past hanging from its rafters.

 The Rec Hall hosted Shabbat services, rainy day movies, camp socials, theatrical productions, and even served as a barbershop in the 1960s.
 During chilly summer evenings, counselors and staff often huddled in front of a roaring fire set in its massive fieldstone fireplace.